fortran-lang/http-client/README.md

 }
 ```
 In this example, we make a GET request to the URL https://jsonplaceholder.typicode.com/todos/1 to retrieve JSON data.
 If the request is successful, we print the ***response code, content length, method, and content***.
 If the request fails, we print the ***error message***.

+## **Complete Beginner's Tutorial**
+Explore the comprehensive tutorial for beginners by clicking [here](tutorial.md).
+This tutorial covers all the essential steps and instructions to get started with the `http-client`.

 ## **Contributing to project**
 Thank you for your interest in contributing to the `http` Fortran package!
 Contributions from the community are valuable in improving and enhancing the functionality of the package.
 This section provides a guide on how to get the code, build the library, and run examples and tests.